JONBUB-SUK/DEEP_LEARNING_NANODEGREE_project1.Predicting_Bike_Sharing_patterns/README_for_portfolio.md

 It can have too much difference and it can make distortion for Neuaral Net calculation

-So we have to scaling to equal range that have 0 mean and 1 standard deviation
+So I have to scaling to equal range that have 0 mean and 1 standard deviation

 That variables are total rental number, registered number, casueal number, temperature, humidity, windspeed